Eva Bartoňová

 Eva Bartoňová (born 17 October 1993) is a Czech football midfielder, currently playing for Sparta Prague in the Czech Women's First League.
 Bartoňová was voted talent of the year at the 2008 Czech Footballer of the Year (women).

+On 30 March 2024, Bartoňová signed a new multi-year contract with Sparta Prague.

 She is a member of the Czech national team.
 She made her debut for the national team on 26 November 2010 in a match against Hungary.